wildfly-clustering/wildfly-clustering-spring/README.md

    You must instead rely on Spring's own event mechanism.

 1. Applications using Spring Session will generally need to rely on Spring Security for authentication and authorization.
-   Many authentication mechanisms store user identity in the HttpSession or will need to change the session ID following authetication - a common practice for preventing session fixation attacks.
+   Many authentication mechanisms store user identity in the HttpSession or will need to change the session ID following authentication - a common practice for preventing session fixation attacks.
    Since the servlet container has no access to sessions created by Spring, most container managed security mechanisms will not work.